Kramers Nodal Line Metals

 \subsection{Spindle torus type and octdong type Fermi surfaces}

-In this section, we point out an important physical consequence of the KNLs, namely, KNLs force SOC split Fermi surfaces to touch.
+In this section, we point out an important physical consequence of the KNLs, namely, KNLs force SOC split Fermi surface to touch.
 Interestingly, there are two kinds of Fermi surface touchings which can satisfy the doubly degenerate requirement of KNLs.
-The first type is the spindle torus Fermi surface formed by the touching of two electron Fermi surfaces, as illustrated schematically in Fig.~\ref{fig:fig1}b, in which the KNL forces the two SOC split Fermi surface to touch.
+The first type is the spindle torus Fermi surface formed by the touching of two electron Fermi pockets, as illustrated schematically in Fig.~\ref{fig:fig1}b, in which the KNL forces the two SOC split Fermi pockets to touch.
 The spindle torus Fermi surfaces are rather common in achiral crystals with strong SOC.
-It is well-known that BiTeI possesses this kind of Fermi surfaces \cite{Murakawa}, and we explain here that the origin of the Fermi surface touching is indeed enforced by the $\Gamma$--A KNL, as illustrated in Fig.~\ref{fig:fig3}a.
-To understand the properties of the electrons on spindle Fermi surfaces, we use BiTeI as an example and note that with a fixed $k_z$, the electrons on the Fermi surfaces are described by a two-dimensional Rashba Hamiltonian as illustrated in Fig.~\ref{fig:fig3}b \cite{Ishizaka, Bahramy}.
+It is well-known that BiTeI possesses this kind of Fermi surface \cite{Murakawa}, and we explain here that the origin of the Fermi surface touching is indeed enforced by the $\Gamma$--A KNL, as illustrated in Fig.~\ref{fig:fig3}a.
+To understand the properties of the electrons on spindle Fermi surfaces, we use BiTeI as an example and note that with a fixed $k_z$, the electrons on the Fermi surface are described by a two-dimensional Rashba Hamiltonian as illustrated in Fig.~\ref{fig:fig3}b \cite{Ishizaka, Bahramy}.
 In this work, we point out that almost all non-centrosymmetric achiral crystals with strong SOC have similar properties even though the Fermi surfaces can be more complicated.
-In the case of hole-doped HgTe and HeSe, for example, three KNLs come out of the $\Gamma$ point and result in six Fermi surface touching points, as illustrated in the Supplemental Materials \cite{SM}.
+In the case of hole-doped HgTe and HeSe, for example, three KNLs come out of the $\Gamma$ point and result in six Fermi surface touching points, as illustrated in the Supplementary Note 7.